nchinling/javascript-playground/README.md

 # JavaScript playground
 A repository to experiment with Javascript ideas and create simple projects.

-* 1. JsBasic1 - use of addEventListener to create and edit DOM elements
+[A] JsBasic1 - use of addEventListener to create and edit DOM elements

-* 2. number-guessing-game - A game where player has to guess a number between 1 and 100 inclusive in 10 tries.
+[B] number-guessing-game - A game where player has to guess a number between 1 and 100 inclusive in 10 tries.
 The player will be informed at each turn on whether the player's number is higher or lower than the actual number.